 To swim or cycle behind, or to the side of, someone reducing your required effort by benefitting from their slipstream or them blocking the wind.
 Drafting is permitted in nearly all open-water swims.
 However, when it comes to cycling, triathlons are distinctly split into races which allow drafting and those that do not.

-If you watched last year’s Olympics in Tokyo you’ll likely have noted that drafting is allowed in short-course racing – not uncommon to see big groups of riders together on the bike sharing the work.
-Drafting is not allowed in the bike leg in Ironman races though.
+If you’ve watched triathlon in the Olympics, you’ll likely have noted that drafting is allowed in short-course racing – it’s not uncommon to see big groups of riders together on the bike sharing the work.
+Drafting is not allowed in the bike leg in Ironman races and other middle or long distance triathlons.
+And often amateur triathlon events, regardless of distance, don’t allow drafting on the bike due to safety concerns of having riders so close together.

 Duathlon